Powder River Energy has ten Directors, two from each of the five Wyoming counties we serve – Campbell, Crook, Johnson, Sheridan and Weston.

 Secretary/Treasurer | Campbell County

-Gerry Geis is a rancher and the owner-operator of an oilfield service company near Gillette.
-He and his wife Gwen have three grown children and seven grandchildren.
+Gerry Geis is a rancher raising cattle and sheep in a family partnership.
+Geis is also a business owner near Gillette.
+He and his wife Gwen have three grown children and eight grandchildren.

 He has been a member of PRECorp since 1998, and his family has been PRECorp members since the 1950s.